+INDICATOR: Participation in Provincial Tax Incentive Programs

+Startegic Direction: Empower People and Enhance Resilience

+Target: Target 3 - By 2030, biodiversity conservation programs and actions are inclusive, equitable and reflect Indigenous knowledge and diverse perspectives.

+Target 13 - By 2030, biodiversity considerations are integrated into the public and private sectors including through budgeting, funding, investments, and financial disclosure.

-Conservation Response
+Theme: Conservation Response - Biodiversity Stewardship

+Previous versions:

+Participation in Provincial Tax Incentive Programs 2015 Participation in Provincial Tax Incentive Programs 2021

+Background Information

-INDICATOR: Participation in Provincial Tax Incentive Programs Startegic Direction: Engage People and Enhance Resilience Target: 3.
-By 2015, the number of Ontarians who participate in biodiversity conservation activities is increased by 25%.
-11. By 2015, the proportion of private lands in Ontario that are managed for biodiversity is increased.
-Theme: Conservation Response - Biodiversity Stewardship Previous version: Participation in Provincial Tax Incentive Programs 2015 Background Information Ontario supports a wide variety of ecosystems and wildlife.
-Many of Ontario's significant natural areas are located on private property, particularly in southern Ontario, and the need for private landowner incentives as part of an overall biodiversity conservation strategy has been widely accepted (Secretariat of the Convention on Biological Diversity 2012).
+Ontario supports a wide variety of ecosystems and wildlife.
+Many natural areas in Ontario are located on private property, particularly in the southern part of the province, and the need for private landowner incentives as part of an overall biodiversity conservation strategy has been widely accepted (Secretariat of the Convention on Biological Diversity 2012).
 Economic incentives can help to encourage and assist landowners in taking action to maintain and enhance biodiversity values on private lands.
 Outreach and education also play an important role in encouraging landowners to take on new projects and continue to support biodiversity conservation on their lands.

-Two voluntary programs, the Managed Forest Tax Incentive Program (MFTIP) and the Conservation Land Tax Incentive Program (CLTIP), provide tax incentives to private landowners to encourage and support the long-term stewardship of private lands that support Ontario's biodiversity.
+Two voluntary programs, the Conservation Land Tax Incentive Program (CLTIP) and the Managed Forest Tax Incentive Program (MFTIP), provide tax incentives to private landowners to encourage and assist the long-term stewardship of private lands that support Ontario's biodiversity.
 Landowners who enroll in these programs commit to managing their properties sustainably, and in return, pay reduced property taxes for those lands.
+MFTIP participants prepare a managed forest plan outlining how they will sustainably manage their forest property for 10 years, with a progress report in the fifth year.
+CLTIP participants apply for the tax exemption based on portions of their property that have eligible natural heritage features and re-apply every year to continue to participate in the program.
+Since 2004, participation rates in both the MFTIP and the CLTIP have increased, with fluctuations year to year.

+This indicator reports on the number of properties and the total area enrolled in both CLTIP and MFTIP from 2004-2024, as an indicator of participation rates in biodiversity conservation.

+Data Analysis

-Since 2002, participation rates in Ontario's Conservation Land and Managed Forest tax incentive programs show an increasing trend.
-Between 2002 and 2020 participation rates in both MFTIP and CLTIP increased.
-This indicator reports on the number of properties and the total area enrolled in both CLTIP and MFTIP from 2002-2020, as an indicator of both participation rates in biodiversity conservation and the proportion of private lands that are managed for biodiversity conservation.
-Data Analysis Data for this indicator (2002-2020) were obtained from the Managed Forest Tax Incentive Program (MFTIP) and the Conservation Land Tax Incentive Program (CLTIP), both of which are administered by the Ontario Ministry of Natural Resources and Forestry.
-The number of properties enrolled, as well as the total eligible area enrolled in both MFTIP and CLTIP, were compiled for the years 2002-2020.
-For CLTIP the percentage of eligible properties that participate in the program was also compiled for the years 2002-2020.
-This represents an index of program uptake.
-Data for 2002 and 2003 include some properties that were subsequently deemed ineligible, artificially inflating the data.
-Lands owned by conservation authorities or eligible Conservation Response charitable conservation organizations that have a primary objective of natural heritage conservation are also eligible for CLTIP.
+Data for this indicator (2004-2024) were obtained from the Conservation Land Tax Incentive Program (CLTIP) and the Managed Forest Tax Incentive Program (MFTIP), both of which are administered by the Ontario Ministry of Natural Resources.
+The number of properties enrolled, as well as the total eligible area enrolled in both CLTIP and MFTIP, were compiled for the years 2004-2024.
+Lands owned by conservation authorities or eligible charitable conservation organizations that have a primary objective of natural heritage conservation are also eligible for CLTIP.
 These community conservation lands are included in the area analysis.
 Note that program data is approximate as data management and collection processes have evolved over the history of the program.

 Results

 Figure 1.
-Land area and participation in the Managed Forest Tax Incentive Program 2002-2020.
+Land area and participation in the Managed Forest Tax Incentive Program 2002-2024.

 Figure 2.
 Land area and participation in the Conservation Land Tax Incentive Program 2002-2020.
-Conservation Response